-Sencha is- with good reason- the most popular tea in Japan.
-This tea differs from the more common Chinese greens for the fact that it is steamed after picking (as opposed to the Chinese tradition of pan-roasting) to stop the oxidization process.
-This steaming imparts a fresh, pleasing, almost seaweed-like flavor to the grassy, vegetal, gold-green liquor, which so complements the characteristic "umami" profile of the leaves themselves.
-Our superior Sencha comes to us all the way from Kagoshima.
+This popular Japanese tea differs from the more common Chinese greens for the fact that it is steamed after picking (as opposed to the Chinese tradition of pan-roasting) to stop the oxidization process.
+This steaming imparts a fresh, pleasing, almost seaweed-like flavor to the grassy, vegetal, gold-green liquor, which complements the characteristic "umami" profile of the leaves themselves.

 Quantity: 2 - 3 teaspoons per 8oz cup